chasevara/soundsight/README.md

 **3. Audio:** Samples ambient audio; computes FFT; converts complex FFT data into real magnitude data; scales magnitude data in accordance with Parseval's signal energy theorum.
 The DC component of the FFT is not used.

 **4. LED settings:** Maintains a moving weighted average of the FFT magnitude data, with weight setting from user input; Maps weighted average data to FFT LED Display, adjusting for user brightness, threshold, and colorscale set by the user.
-Each magnitude mapped to an LED is represented as a colorvalue for the user-selected colorscale.
-Also drives the user potentiometer setting status LEDs
+Each magnitude mapped to an LED is represented as an RGB value from the user-selected colorscale.
+Also drives the user potentiometer position LEDs

 The setup task is halted after its single execution, while supervisor, audio, and LED tasks run concurrently and with different execution periods.
 FreeRTOS queues are used as the predominent synchronization solution.